Census Maps FAQ

 The level where the red maxes out is in the "max" field of the URL; the level where it is full-white is in the "min" field of the URL.

 I will have a color bar/legend eventually.
-See my future plans.

 I don't know, and I don't really have the resources to make definitive judgement of the quality.
 If you are just poking around for your own interest, they are probably accurate enough.
 If you want to do research-quality work, you really should use a professional-grade system like ArcGIS.
 My maps system won't ever be better than ArcGIS, only cheaper and more accessible.